Our website uses cookies for statistical purposes.

 Taxation of branch offices in the Philippines

-Branch offices of foreign companies are subject to the following taxation and accounting requirements in 2023:
+Branch offices of foreign companies are subject to the following taxation and accounting requirements in 2024:

-3. a branch remittance tax of 15% is applicable on the profits made by the branch in the Philippines;
+3. A branch remittance tax of 15% is applicable on the profits made by the branch in the Philippines;

-For assistance with the registration of a branch office in 2023, please contact our company registration experts in the Philippines.
+For assistance with the registration of a branch office in 2024, please contact our company registration experts in the Philippines.